MRLoghmani/rcfusion/README.md

 3. Start the container with ```docker run -it --runtime=nvidia -v <dataset_dir>:<dataset_dir> -v <params_dir>:<params_dir> <container_name> bash```
 4. Run ```python tran_and_eval.py --dataset <dataset_dir> --weights <params_dir>```

+### Disclaimers:
+* The paper should be cosidered the main reference for this work.
+All the details of the algorithm and the training are reported there.
+* WARNING: code has been developed w/ Tensorflow 1.5.0.
+We noticed some fluctuation in the results when migrating to Tensorflow 1.10.0.

 ### Download:
 * Pre-processed RGB-D Object dataset: https://data.acin.tuwien.ac.at/index.php/s/YKZQmoRtWaAcU91
 * Original RGB-D Object dataset (we recommend using the link above instead to have the exact same pre-training we used in our experiments): http://rgbd-dataset.cs.washington.edu/dataset/rgbd-dataset_eval/